 There are currently three authorised entry & exit points by road for foreign tourists.

-The first is at Phuntsholing in southwest Bhutan, from West Bengal in Northern India.
-The adjacent Indian town is called Jaigaon.
-We strongly recommend vistors entering or departing at Phuntsholing spend the first night there on the Bhutan side.
+The first is at Phuentsholing in southwest Bhutan.
+Jaigaon is the adjacent Indian city in West Bengal.
+We strongly recommend vistors entering or departing via Phuentsholing spend the night there on the Bhutan side of the border.
 Jaigaon is chaotic and only offers low standards of accommodation.

-The second entry/exit point is at Samdrup Jongkhar in the far southeast of Bhutan.
-This option, bordering the Indian State of Assam, is useful for visitors who travel to the more remote eastern side of Bhutan.
-It is 3 hour drive from Samdrup Jongkhar to the Indian airport of Guwahati which will connect you by air to your onward destination.
+The second entry/exit point is at Samdrup Jongkhar (SJ) in the far southeast of Bhutan.
+SJ borders the Indian State of Assam.
+Therefore this border crossing is useful for visitors who travel to the more remote eastern side of Bhutan.
+It is 3 hour drive from Samdrup Jongkhar to the Indian airport of Guwahati.
+From here you can connect by air to your onward destination.

-Important Note: Driving in Bhutan, the roads are narrow and the driving speed in Bhutan is generally 35-60 kms per hour, courtesy of the high number of bends per kilometre (up to 10 or more bends per km in some areas and especially in eastern Bhutan).
+Important Note: Driving in Bhutan.
+The roads are narrow and the driving speed is generally 35-60 kms per hour.
+Furthermore there are up to 10 or more bends per km in some areas.